 When you’re strategic planning, do you map back metrics to your mission?
 If you’ve read any of our budgeting articles you’re familiar with my recommendation to set targets or benchmarks for your team.
 Creating this culture of growth sets your business up to scale.

-I recently wrote that in order to grow your business, especially in an unpredictable economy, you must bridge your daily operations with those financial benchmarks.
+To grow your business, especially in an unpredictable economy, you must bridge your daily operations with those financial benchmarks.
 So how do you go about doing that in all financial climates and why is it critical to your success?

 It’s easy to get overwhelmed with the number of available analytics you could track, but that doesn’t mean they are all what you should track.
 Here are three good reasons to map metrics to your mission: